johsieders/essays/content/23-is-science-a-threat.md

 Classical mechanics is counterintuitive, but we are somehow used to it.
 We simply believe that we are moving through space at 67,000 mph, we see cars driving and planes flying – physics seems to work.
 But relativity and quantum mechanics are not only counterintuitive, they defy our reason.
-Relativity involves time dilation, length contraction and a host of paradoxes that can be formally explained by the equations, which no one can imagine or understand in the usual sense of the word.
+Relativity involves time dilation, length contraction and a host of paradoxes that no one can imagine or understand in the usual sense of the word.
+And yet, they follow easily from the equations.
 Quantum mechanics is even worse: small particles no longer exist; the equations give probabilities rather than certainties.
 And then there is quantum entanglement, the basis of quantum computers, which leaves you stunned.
 What does this mean for questions of existence, of causality?
 Are these problems just problems within physical models, or are they